 BRITISH CONDUCTOR GARY MATTHEWMAN TO CONDUCT CAPE TOWN PHILHARMONIC IN EASTER CELEBRATION

-Cape Town audiences are in for a treat this awe conductor Gary Matthewman takes the podium to lead the Cape Town Philharmonic Orchestra in a special Easter performance.
-The concert, presented in collaboration with Cape Town Opera, will take place on 19 April 2025 and features Fauré’s Requiem, Mozart’s Kyrie in D minor, K. 341 and Laudate Dominum, K. 339, Fauré’s Cantique de Jean Racine, Op.
+Cape Town audiences are in for a treat as conductor Gary Matthewman takes to the podium to lead the Cape Town Opera’s Easter celebration performance with the Cape Town Philharmonic Orchestra.
+The concert will take place on 19 April 2025 and features Fauré’s Requiem, Mozart’s Kyrie in D minor, K. 341 and Laudate Dominum, K. 339, Fauré’s Cantique de Jean Racine, Op.
 11, and Franck’s Panis Angelicus, Op.
 12, offering a rich tapestry of sacred music to mark the Easter celebration.

 Matthewman’s 2024-25 season has already seen him conduct Mozart’s Don Giovanni and Tchaikovsky’s Eugene Onegin for Brunswick Vocal Arts, Verdi’s Don Carlo for Opéra de Baugé, and Debussy’s La Mer and Ravel’s Piano Concerto in G (featuring Roelof Temmingh) with the St Cecilia Orchestra.
 Next season Matthewman will make his US conducting debut, as well as conducting performances of Rossini’s L’Elisir d’amore and Handel’s Messiah for Brunswick Vocal Arts.